 But the character is just sitting and thinking.
 There’s no action.
 This is 100% internal conflict, and you want to avoid it because nothing is actually happening.

-Avoid Too Much Information in Your Novel Opening
+Avoid Too Much Information in Novel Openings

 There has to be a balance of action and information, and if in doubt, action should win out.
-For every piece of information that you introduce in the first few pages of your novel, ask yourself: Does this really, really, really have to be here?
+For every piece of information that you introduce in the first few pages of your opening chapter, ask yourself: Does this really, really, really have to be here?
 Otherwise, you may insert it later, or not at all.

 Pick a Moment You Can Sustain